Cha Cha Noi

 The primary color palette will serve as the core representation of the brand identity.
 This palette embodies the essence of self-care through soothing and focused hues, drawing inspiration from the themes of sunrises and sunsets.
 Color usage should adhere to the established hierarchy, with indigo as the primary color and lavender and raspberry as secondary colors.
 Neutral tones, represented by off-white and off-black, provide alternatives to standard white and black, complementing the soft color palette and enhancing readability.

 Accompanying the color swatches are various ombre styles that capture the beautiful interplay of nature’s light, a key focus for the client.
-These styles evoke a sense of routine during morning and evening moments when we pause to care for ourselves.
 They can be utilized across products, packaging, and web applications.

 Secondary Color Palette